Yahia-Ibrahim/mind-cloud-AIC/README.md

 - **Transcription**: words spoken by the reader.

 Each audio file is a single-channel 16-bit PCM WAV with a sample rate of 16,000 Hz.

+## Preprocessing

+We first prepared the vocabulary to be used which are 38 charchters contaning the space and the oov token.

+then we applied the following transformations:

+- spectrograms of the data were optained using stft transfromation using frame length of 240 (corresponding to 15 ms), a frame step of 120 and fft length of 256.
+- spectrograms of the whole data were normalized.
+- the labels were split and encoded.
+- batch size of 32 was chosen.